confluentinc/cp-docker-images/docs/quickstart.rst

     docker@confluent:~$ mkdir -p /tmp/quickstart/file
     docker@confluent:~$ exit

-  Next, start a Connect worker in distributed mode:
+  Next, start a Connect worker in distributed mode.
+This command points Connect to the three topics that you created in the first step of this quickstart.

   .. sourcecode:: bash